Home | Manual | Static Analysis | Playground

 The command line cake -autoconfig generates the cake config file.

-We can have a cakeconfig.h per project and call a more generic cakeconfig.h for system includes.
+We can have a cakeconf.h per project and call a more generic cakeconf.h for system includes.

 Sample: